IgorVaryvoda/varyvoda.com/content/pages/about.md

 I like to do cool stuff on the internet like running businesses, creating interesting projects (even if they don't make any money) and learning new stuff.

-If you'd like to have a chat - my contact info is in the footer.